Tag Archives: young adults

 Now, move on.

-My paramount takeaway from my final kid’s high school experience was actually my own experience during his last hurrah, at his last assembly.
-As the graduating class walked in, swishing in their robes, past the parents, and onto the stage, I (looked up from my watch, naturally and) caught a glimpse of some other parents as he walked by.
 We live in a small Norm-from-Cheers town, where everybody knows your name and most, if not all, parents know each other by a history of six degrees of K-12 separation (or siblings).
 Many of these parents – better than me, who’d arrived early and had scored the enviable, photography-worthy aisle seats (unlike myself, sitting in the back, closer to my car) watched as my kid walked by.
-As he did, and since I had the panoramic of the auditorium from my vantage point in the back (totally planned) I caught sight of some parents and saw their smiles broaden.
+As he did, and since I had the panoramic of the auditorium from my vantage point in the back (totally planned) I caught sight of some parents and saw their smiles broaden as he passed.
 I scanned some more faces and saw it repeated, and witnessed the creases in their crow’s feet deepen, too.
-Some others applauded more heartily and fist bumped as he passed.
+Some others applauded more heartily and fist bumped him as he neared their aisle seat.
 My insides swelled.
 There was such tremendous and genuine affection and fondness in their expressions I found myself only watching the crowd as he passed.
 Those that know him were beaming and it was a vision I will never, ever forget (memory be damned – it’s in a blog now — #internetforever).

 I don’t think anything could ever make me any prouder as a parent.